 Foundation / Corporation

-Grants of up to $10,000 to Alaska museums, cultural centers, and other nonprofits and government or tribal agencies that hold collections in public trust for activities that improve collections management.
-This program enables qualifying organizations to develop capacity in the area of collections conservation and management.
-Funding may be used for training, access to conservation materials and supplies, or to obtain professional expertise.
+Grants of up to $15,000 to Alaska museums, cultural centers, and other nonprofits, as well as government or tribal agencies that hold collections in public trust.
+Funding is intended for activities that improve collections management.
+Priority is given to collaborative projects and to emergency conservation projects.

 A single application for collections management funds may incorporate activities in one or more of the following categories:

-Applicants may request support for specific projects, including contract hiring of conservators, registrars, collections managers, etc, who can provide expertise or services beyond the capacity of local staff.
-Eligible expenses for contractors are limited to short-term projects, with preference for local hire.
+Applicants may request support for specific projects, including contract hiring of conservators, registrars, collections managers, etc. who can provide expertise or services beyond the capacity of staff.
+Eligible expenses for contractors are limited to short-term projects, and local hiring is encouraged where appropriate to the project.
 When hiring an expert from outside Alaska, institutions are encouraged to communicate to share expert services among communities.
 Museums Alaska reserves the right to group like requests into a coordinated tour by a visiting professional.

-Preference will be given to organizations that are collaborative or cooperative in nature.
+Projects that are collaborative or cooperative in nature, that benefit multiple Alaskan collecting organizations, are encouraged.
 Emergency conservation projects will be given priority (following a natural disaster, for example).

 GrantWatch ID#: 173520

-All grant-supported projects must be complete within six months of receipt of grant funds.
+All grant-supported projects must be complete within two years of receipt of grant funds.

 Applications are accepted from qualified 501(c)(3) nonprofit, government, tribal entities or equivalent organizations that hold collections in the public trust, such as a museum or cultural center.
 Small, rural-based organizations are encouraged to apply.